luakit/luakit/.github/ISSUE_TEMPLATE/bug-report---feature-request.md

 ---
 name: Bug Report / Feature Request
-about: Bug Report / Feature Request
+about: Use this form to create issues.

 ---